VOLTTRON/volttron/services/core/Darksky/README.rst

     2. **minutes** - The number of minutes for which forecast data should be returned.
 By default, it is 60 minutes as well as the current minute.
-       Dark Sky does not provide minutely data for more than one hour into the future.
+       Dark Sky does not provide minutely data for more than one hour (60 minutes) into the future.

 Get Daily Forecast Data
 -----------------------
-rpc call to weather service method **’get_minutely_forecast’**
+RPC call to weather service method **’get_minutely_forecast’**

 Parameters: